What's your question about?

 - You must have been fully enrolled for the whole time since the check was completed (so if you completed a DBS Check, but then deferred for a year would not meet this criteria)

 If your name is different on your certificate and on your IDs you will need to provide a proof of the name change.
-This can be through a solicitors letter, a marriage certificate etc.
+This can be through a solicitors letter, an original marriage certificate or deed poll etc.

-If you are have a nationality other than 'British' selected on your application you may be classed as having overseas fees status unless proven otherwise.
-Please contact our International Office for advice on your fees status before you apply.
+If you are have a nationality other than 'British' selected on your application you may be classed as having overseas fees status unless evidenced otherwise.
+Please contact our Student Opportunity: Immigration and Compliance team for advice on your fees status before you apply.
+Please also see our International FAQsLink opens in a new windowLink opens in a new window.

 - Travel: You'll need to pay for travel to and from their placement schools either using private and public transport.
 You may need to be prepared for the possibility of extra travelling time too, although we'll make every reasonable effort to minimise your journey times.